AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 1. Eigen
-`Eigen` is a header-only library, so we just need to download the source code:
+`Eigen` is a header-only library, so one just needs to download the source code:
 ```bash
 $ git clone https://gitlab.com/libeigen/eigen.git eigen3_develop
 ```
 This will create `eigen3_develop` under the current directory.
-Next, to let `AxiSEM3D` find this version, do
+To let `AxiSEM3D` find this version, one can set the root variable
 ```bash
 $ export EIGEN3_ROOT=$AXISEM3D_DEPENDS_DIR/eigen3_develop
 ```